Welcome to Year 1

 - Recalling pairs of additions and subtractions for each number up to 20

 End of Year Expectations

-In the Autumn Term the children will have P.E. on a Monday with Mrs Kearney and Tuesday with Mrs Kipling.
-Please bring an indoor and outdoor suitable clothes in school colours) in one PE bag, which can be mixed and matched depending on the weather.
+In the Autumn Term the children will have P.E. on a Wednesday with Mrs Kipling and Tuesday with Miss Bosnjak.
+Please bring suitable indoor and outdoor clothes in school colours) in one PE bag, which can be mixed and matched depending on the weather.
 Please make sure all clothing is FULLY LABELLED with your child’s name.